Monday, January 30, 2023

 "All Quiet on the Western Front" (2022) depicts the excitement when one group of four young men are stirred thinking of the glory and the ease of battle to feelings of despair while older men plot how they can subdue another group of older men.

 The four men anticipating a quick trip to Paris were quickly disillusioned.
 The viewer is shown military leaders and negotiators .
 After awhile we become conscious that the Germans are not doing too well, but the the military leaders are proud men who refused to accept defeat while planning to recruit another group of naive young men coming of age.
 The terms being offered were very harsh and even insulting.
 Finally a defeat was obvious and leaders accepted the humiliation.
 It was to go in effect on November 11th.
-In the meantime some German commanders want to carry on the battle while the soldiers
+In the meantime some German commanders want to carry on the battle.

 Some scenes I remember.
 Two of the soldiers steal a goose for a meal.
-The last time did't work out so good.
+The last time didn't work out so good.
 Another playing with a beetle kept in matchbox.
 Tanks and flame throwers were new weapons heralding future horrors

 This is a true block buster and required some very talented people to put it together.